What is a Doctor of Nursing Practice?

 DNP vs NP: You Decide

 So which NP program is right for you?
 Think about your goals, and educational background.
 Then start your search right here.
-Review MSN or DNP programs.
+Review MSN (including no GRE MSN programs, no GRE FNP programs, and low GPA MSN programs) or different types of DNP programs.
 Then contact nursing schools right away to get your application underway.

 Sources: [i] nursingworld.org/DNPFAQ | [ii] nursingcertification.org/ | [iii] credentialingexcellence.org/ncca | [iv] nursingworld.org/DNPFAQ | [v] bls.gov/ooh/healthcare/nurse-anesthetists-nurse-midwives-and-nurse-practitioners.htm#tab-4 | [vi] aacn.nche.edu/media-relations/fact-sheets/dnp | [vii] aacn.nche.edu/media-relations/fact-sheets/dnp